T45K/Back-Merge-plugin/README.md

 |Project name|`xxx` of `/projects/xxx/repos/yyy` in the case of Bitbucket Server.|
 |Repository name|`yyy` of `/projects/xxx/repos/yyy` in the case of Bitbucket Server.|
 |Base branch name|For example, `main`, `master`, `work`, etc.|

+## Note
+- This plugin is currently used for only Bitbucket Server.
+- You need to set up trigger of your job by yourself.
+I recommend `Bitbucket-Server-Integration` plugin.

 ## LICENSE
 Licensed under MIT, see LICENSE